Symbol1/Symbol1.github.io/support.md

 For instance, [email obfuscation][email].
 However, that requires you to have something that can execute `md2html`.
 You either have to build your own server or using one of the IaaS.
-They not only are more complicated but also costs some positive money.
+They not only are more complicated but also cost some positive money.
 (Yes, everything I mentioned above is free, as of 2020/02/02.)